niecestroa/dc-property-analysis-professional/README.md

 ---

 ## **Companion Repository**

 For earlier academic case studies and foundational modeling work, see:

 **DC Property Academic Statistical Analysis Portfolio**
 [https://github.com/niecestroa/dc-property-analysis-academic/tree/main](https://github.com/niecestroa/dc-property-analysis-academic/tree/main)

 ---

+## **Purpose and Vision**

+The **DC Property Modeling Lab** is designed as a professional modeling environment that demonstrates:

+- Reproducible analytical engineering
+- Transparent statistical and Bayesian modeling
+- Modern ML regression workflows
+- Clean documentation and communication of modeling decisions

+It serves as a showcase of rigorous modeling practice suitable for data science, biostatistics, and applied analytics roles.